Robert Camuto: Biography

 Camuto was born in New York City.
 He graduated from the University of Michigan Residential College in Ann Arbor in 1979 and received a master's degree in Journalism from the Columbia University School of Journalism in 1984.
 His father is footwear designer Vince Camuto.

 He has lived in France with his wife, Gilda, since 2001.
 The couple has one son.

 Career Timeline

 Camuto began working as a freelance writer in San Francisco in 1979, where he wrote about music and culture for newspapers and other publications including the short-lived New Wave magazine Boulevards.

-Texas Years

 After graduating from Columbia, Camuto worked as a reporter and editor in Texas, working for the Dallas Times Herald and the Fort Worth Star-Telegram.
 In 1996, he founded and published the award-winning alternative newsweekly Fort Worth Weekly.
 After selling the weekly in 2000 to New Times Media, he moved to France with his French-born wife and their Texas-born son.